rust-lang/reference/src/type-coercions.md

 cases where other coercions are not, as described above.
 They can still happen anywhere else a coercion can occur.

+> Note: "unsizing" is a bit of a misnomer,
+> since this covers unsized->unsized coercions too.

 Two traits, [`Unsize`] and [`CoerceUnsized`], are used to assist in this process and expose it for library use.
 The following coercions are built-ins and, if `T` can be coerced to `U` with one of them, then